Sourdough Tools and Equipment

 You can construct a makeshift banneton by placing a tea towel in a bowl the size and shape of your sourdough.
 Flour the tea towel, preferably with white rice flour, to prevent sticking.
 This method works best for boules (rounds).

-The main concern when shopping for a banneton is the shape and size of the banneton.
+The primary things to look for when shopping for a banneton are the shape and size.

 Scoring dough is essential to control how your bread rises in the oven.
-It creates a weak point in the dough to direct the expansion of the bread.
+It creates a weak point in the dough to direct the bread’s expansion.
 Without scoring, the dough will rise unpredictably in the oven and can burst in unexpected places.

 Moreover, a bread lame can also help you create designs on your bread, like decorative wheat stalks or geometric patterns.